 *Willis Cummings was born on this date in 1894.
-He was an African American Dentist.
+He was a Black Dentist.

-Willis Nelson Cumming's was born in Galveston, Texas, where his parents met.
-His mother, Mary E. Badger, was the first African American woman to earn a Bachelor of Arts degree at Atlanta University (1886) and his father, William N. Cummings, a native of Tennessee, was a graduate of Fisk University.
-His mother taught Latin and his father became the city's first black school principal.
+Willis Nelson Cummings was born in Galveston, Texas, where his parents met.
+His mother, Mary E. Badger, was the first African American woman to earn a Bachelor of Arts degree at Clark Atlanta University and his father, William N. Cummings, a native of Tennessee, was a graduate of Fisk University.
+His mother taught Latin and his father became the city's first Black school principal.
 Cummings' maternal great grandfather John B. Badger had been a practicing dentist in Atlanta, Georgia, as far back as 1815.
 He attended college at Fisk University.
-While in college, he became the first African American to register with the Texas Association of the Amateur Athletic Union (AAU).
+While in college, he became the first Black to register with the Texas Association of the Amateur Athletic Union (AAU).

 After earning a Bachelors degree from Fisk University in 1916, Cummings became one of two African Americans among the 259 members of the University of Pennsylvania School of Dentistry Class of 1919.
-While a Penn student, Cummings was a member of Alpha Phi Alpha, a fraternity founded for African Americans in 1906 at Cornell University.
+While a Penn student, Cummings was a member of Alpha Phi Alpha.
 Graduating sixth in his class, he became the first African American to be elected to Omicron Kappa Upsilon, the national dental honor society.
-A member of the varsity cross-country from 1917 to 1919, Cummings was the third black student at Penn to earn a varsity letter and the first to break other athletic barriers.
-As captain of the team in 1918, Cummings became the first African American to captain a varsity team at the University of Pennsylvania - and in the Ivy League or the Big Ten.
+A member of the varsity cross-country from 1917 to 1919, Cummings was the third Black student at Penn to earn a varsity letter and the first to break other athletic barriers.
+As captain of the team in 1918, Cummings became the first Black to captain a varsity team at the University of Pennsylvania - and in the Ivy League or the Big Ten.